gatsbyjs/gatsby/docs/blog/2019-05-17-improvements-to-schema-customization/index.md

   - graphql
 ---

 Today we are releasing further improvements to the schema customization that [we've released in version 2.2.0](/blog/2019-03-18-releasing-new-schema-customization).
-You can use them with Gatsby 2.4.0.
+You can use them with Gatsby 2.5.0.

 It is now possible to indicate to Gatsby, that you want to add a resolver to an explicitly defined fields.
 Use extensions like `@link` and `@dateformat` to add default arguments or/and resolvers to fields.
 In addition, when `@dontInfer` is set, Gatsby will no longer run inference for marked type, allowing one to improve performance for large data sets.

 ## Summary

-After about a month of testing schema customization both here and in pre-release we determined a couple of issues.
-The original aim of our schema customisation work was to remove uncertainty in people's schemas when their data changes.
+After about a month of testing schema customization both pre and post release, we determined a couple of issues.
+The original aim of our schema customisation work was to remove uncertainty in a user's schemas when their data changes.

-However, the original design allowed some uncertainties anyway.
-In addition, it made inference a more heavy process, trading performance for consistency without providing a way to opt out completely.
-To summarize, the schema customization work released in Gatsby 2.2.0 had the following issues:
+However, the original design allowed some uncertainties to still creep in.
+In addition, it made inference a heavier process, trading performance for consistency without providing a way to opt-out completely.
+To summarize, the schema customization work released in Gatsby 2.2.0 suffered from a few non-ideal issues:

 - Resolvers and arguments of fields like Date and File was determined by inferred data
 - There was no easy way to use arguments/resolvers to override the above
-- Inferrence was run even when `@dontInfer` flag was on
+- Inference was run even when `@dontInfer` flag was on
 - There was no way to control inference outside of SDL, eg in Type Builders

-Therefore we have some changes to the way we do inferrence.
-In addition, we are deprecating some of the features introduced in 2.2.0 and will remove them in Gatsby 3.
+Therefore we are excited to announce some changes in how we perform inference.
+In addition, we are deprecating some of the features introduced in 2.2.0 and will remove them in Gatsby v3.

 ## Changes in Gatsby 2.5.0

-### noDefaultResolvers and inferrence modes
+### `noDefaultResolvers` and inference modes

 First of all, we are deprecating `noDefaultResolvers`.
 It was an argument of `infer` and `dontInfer`.
 We feel it was confusing and in some cases it didn't even actually add resolvers :).
 We will support `noDefaultResolvers` until version 3, after which `@infer` behaviour (see below) will become a default and `noDefaultResolvers` will be removed.